-- We advise you to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack and potential for civil disturbance.
+- We advise you to reconsider your need to travel to Bahrain due to the threat of terrorist attack and potential for civil disturbance.

 - Terrorist attacks could occur at any time and could be directed against government buildings, public areas and locations known to be frequented by foreigners.
 This includes tourist sites, hotels, shopping areas, restaurants, cafes, and large scale sporting and cultural events.
 See Safety and security.

-- Demonstrations and protests occur regularly.
-Protests could occur in February to mark the uprisings that took place in Bahrain in February 2011 during the Arab Spring.
-You should avoid all public gatherings and protests as there is the potential for them to turn violent.
+- Demonstrations and protests occur frequently in Shia majority areas and occasionally in other parts of Bahrain.
+You should avoid public gatherings and protests as there is the potential for them to turn violent.
 If you are in an area where a protest is occurring you should either leave the area if it is safe to do so, or remain indoors and away from windows.

-- There is a visible security presence in Bahrain, particularly around Manama city centre and Shia-majority villages.
+- There is a visible security presence in Bahrain, particularly in Shia-majority areas.
 You should follow the instructions of local authorities and security forces.

 - You should take particular care in the period surrounding Friday prayers and at night due to the potential for civil disturbances.
 Shia-majority areas, including the Sanabis area, Hamad town, Saar, Budaiya and the Sitra area, may continue to experience unrest.
 Visitors to Bahrain should reconsider their need to travel outside the central business area after nightfall and should restrict their movements to major routes at all times.

 - Australia does not have an Embassy or Consulate in Bahrain.
 The Australian Embassy in Saudi Arabia provides consular assistance to Australians in Bahrain.

 - See Travel Smart for general advice for all travellers.